Cincinnati Bengals vs. Los Angeles Chargers NFL Week 13 Odds, Plays and Insights - NewsBreak

 Chargers stats and trends

-- Los Angeles is 4-2 against the spread and 5-1 overall when the team notches more than 20.5 points.
+- Los Angeles is 4-2 against the spread and 5-1 overall in games when it records more than 20.5 points.

-- In games that Los Angeles totals more than 348.2 yards, the team is 5-4 against the spread and 6-3 overall.
+- When Los Angeles amasses more than 348.2 yards, the team is 5-4 against the spread and 6-3 overall.

-- The Chargers have 12 giveaways this season, while the Bengals have 14 takeaways.
+- This season the Chargers have 12 turnovers, two fewer than the Bengals have takeaways (14).

 Home and road insights

-- Cincinnati has two wins against the spread, and is 3-2 overall, at home this year.
+- At home this season, Cincinnati has two wins against the spread and is 3-2 overall.

-- At home, as 3-point favorites or more, the Bengals have one win ATS (1-1).
+- At home, the Bengals have one win ATS (1-1) as 3-point favorites or more.

-- In three of five home games this year, Cincinnati has gone over the total.
+- This season, Cincinnati has gone over the total in three of five games at home.

-- In away games, Los Angeles is 3-2 against the spread, and 3-2 overall.
+- Los Angeles is 3-2 against the spread, and 3-2 overall, away from home.

-- The Chargers are winless ATS (0-1) away from home as 3-point underdogs or more.
+- On the road, the Chargers are winless ATS (0-1) as 3-point underdogs or more.

-- Los Angeles has hit the over once in five road games this season.
+- Los Angeles has gone over the total once in five road games this season.

 Powered by Data Skrive.